truongngoclinh/ios_roadmap/README.md

-# ROADMAP FOR LEARNING IOS
+# ROADMAP FOR LEARNING iOS
-I had learned and worked as IOS developer for a half year since I was in the university.
+I had learned and worked as iOS developer for a half year since I was in the university.
 It was from Feb to Aug 2008.
 At that time, I did not have any experience about Android, and also about programming in general.
 Now I'm quite familiar with Android.
 I know that it is still not enough for me to become a "senior" Android developer, but I really like to try new language.
 As a quoted I read on the internet: "Try 1 new programming language each year".
-So today I will try to learn IOS again, in the better way than I did in the past.
+So today I will try to learn iOS again, in the better way than I did in the past.

 Because IOS is also mobile programming, so it should be quite similiar to Android.
-I will learn by mapping Android components, issues to IOS.
-But IOS and Android have really different framework, this is exactly I need to understand about them.
+I will learn by mapping Android components, issues to iOS.
+But iOS and Android have really different framework, this is exactly I need to understand about them.

 After reading each section, I will update some notes to compare with Android, also its keypoint I think.